from cachy import enable_cachy

 def fix_hdgs(

-src:str, model:str='claude-sonnet-4-5', # Model to use
+model:str='claude-sonnet-4-5', # LLM model to use for heading analysis

-prompt:str=None, # Prompt to use
+prompt:str=None, # Prompt to use (instructions part only)

 Fix heading hierarchy in markdown document